 The canned lion hunting industry and the associated lion bone trade—to make lion wine and lion cake for wealthy Chinese clients—is booming.
 The first TV documentary to expose the industry was made in 1997.
 There were around a dozen operators then.
 Today there are more than 300.
 There are 10,000 lions sitting in cages right now, waiting for a trophy hunter to come and shoot them within a fenced-in enclosure.

 Other big cats are being bred in South Africa for hunters to shoot for fun, including leopards and even tigers.
 The industry doesn’t confine itself to big cats, though.
 CITES’ records show that hunters have been shooting zebras, bears, monkeys, and even elephants that were bred in captivity.

-Overall, the numbers of animals being shot are going up, and the number of countries hunters come from is going up too.
+Overall, the number of animals being shot is going up, and the number of countries hunters come from is going up too.

 The authorities have had to repeatedly stop trophy hunting because of sharp declines in wildlife populations.
 Studies clearly indicate that wildlife populations recover—very strongly—once trophy hunting is halted.

 African community leaders talk about the impact of trophy hunting on local wildlife and how the much-touted benefits to local communities promised by the industry have failed to materialize.

 How does your book differ from other books that are concerned with some of the same general topics?

 Many books have looked at poaching, illegal trade, and wildlife trafficking and their impacts.
 However, Killing Game is the first book to look specifically at the role of trophy hunting in wildlife declines.
 It concludes that, over the past 200 years, trophy hunting has had a dominant and, in some cases, the leading role in the collapse of wildlife populations and the disappearance of some groups altogether.